ticketingevents/ticketing-nodejs-sdk/README.md

   ticketing.transfers.start().then(parcel => {
     //Retrieve parcel information.
-    let created = parcel.created //Date and time that the parcel was created let items = parcel.items //Array of tickets in the parcel including the section and quantity of each.
+    let created = parcel.created //Date and time that the parcel was created let tickets = parcel.tickets //Array of tickets in the parcel including the section and quantity of each.
   }).catch(error => {
     console.log(`${typeof error} (${error.code}): ${error.message}`)
   })